mtolly/onyx/haskell/README.md

   * Rock Band 1/2/3 STFS (CON or LIVE) files

-    * Currently only single-song files (not packs) are supported.
+    * Both single-song files and packs are supported.

   * Magma (v1 or v2) RBA files